 My friend Mary hosted a week-long Ukrainian egg decorating party at her house every year.
-This was such a treat for me and the kids!
+This was such a treat for the kids and me!
 The challenge of intricate, layered designs was inspiring.

 It’s a bit more involved to set up with the dyes, beeswax, candles, and special kistka tools, but so worth the investment and effort.

 Here’s a handy tutorial => Ukrainian Easter Egg Tutorial

 Note: Don’t eat eggs decorated with pysanky egg dye.
 Young children should be monitored very closely when using these dyes.